bird2920/QuackKing/README.md

-# 🎮 Smartish - Real-time Multiplayer Trivia Game
+# 🎮 Knowish - Real-time Multiplayer Trivia Game

 A Jackbox-style multiplayer game with real-time synchronization, built with React and Firebase.